AC (ante cibum)

 A service for NHS patients in Scotland.
 The community pharmacist can supply a small amount of medicines for long-term illnesses if the doctor is not available (for example at the weekend).

-A medicine that is covered by special rules and laws regarding its supply on prescription.
+A medicine with special rules and laws regarding how it is supplied when prescribed.
 These medicines are normally stored in a locked cupboard in the pharmacy or on the hospital ward.
 Examples include temazepam and methylphenidate.

 Dependence (drug dependence)